 February is Responsible Pet Owner Month

-Responsible Pet Owner Month was created to remind us about the importance of properly caring for our companion animals.
-As an estate planning law firm, we think this is also a good time to remind you that while companion animals are sometimes our very best friends in life, they are often not provided for in estate plans.
+February is Responsible Pet Owner Month and while the focus is on the importance of properly caring for our companion animals, I think a responsible pet owner is one who has planned for the continued care and well-being of his or her pets in the event something happens to the owner.
 Shelters and veterinarians euthanize an estimated 500,000 pets each year when their owners predecease them.
-While an outright gift to an animal is void under law in some states, the creation of an honorary trust for the care of your beloved animal companions is permissible in North Carolina.
+While an outright gift to an animal is void under the law of some states, the creation of a trust for the care of your beloved animal companions is permissible in North Carolina.

-The main objective of using a trust to care for your pet is to provide a flexible method for managing financial assets for the benefit of any pets that survive you.
+The main objective of using a pet trust is to provide a flexible method for managing financial assets for the benefit of any pets that survive you.
 By using a trust, you can designate a party to act as guardian or caretaker for the pet.
 Furthermore, a trust allows you to leave specific instructions concerning the standard of care and special needs of your beloved companion animal.

 It is also important to consider how your animals will be cared for if you have a medical emergency.
-Estate planning clients of ours who participate in our annual Client Care Program are automatically enrolled in the DocuBank Healthcare Directives Registry.
-With that comes an Emergency Card that you store in your wallet, and you have the ability to note right on the Card that.
-In addition, DocuBank also provides easy access to contact information for your pet’s guardian or caregiver.
+Our firm has partnered with DocuBank - an emergency health care directives service - to provide clients with an Emergency Card that they carry in their purse or wallet.
+Noted right on the card is the fact that there are animals in the home that need to be tended to in the event of an emergency.
+DocuBank also provides easy access to contact information for your pet’s guardian or caregiver.
 Access to this information is vital if you have a medical emergency that keeps you away from home and unable to take care of your pet.

 In honor of Responsible Pet Owners Month, we suggest that you give your beloved companion some extra treats this week.
 But not too many—that would be irresponsible.